mbsimonovic/terraform-aws-service-catalog/modules/data-stores/ecr-repos/core-concepts.md

 ## How do I configure automatic image scanning?

-Amazon supports manual and automatic image scanning for container images that are pushed to ECR.
-When you set the `enable_automatic_image_scanning` property to `true`, the ECR repository will be configured to automatically scan all images on every push.
+Amazon supports manually and automatically scanning Docker images that are pushed to ECR for security vulnerabilities.
+When you set the
+`enable_automatic_image_scanning` property to `true`, the ECR repository will be configured to automatically scan all images on every push.